comp-dev-cms-ita/AnalysisFacility/docs/tutorials/dask_init.md

 ![dask cluster created](imgs/dask_init_created.png)

+!!! info

-> **NOTE**: in the `Status` field, you will see the actual state of the
+    in the `Status` field, you will see the actual state of the cluster creation.
-> cluster creation.
 The cluster will be ready when the state is `Running`.
-> In that situation, there will be a valid Scheduler address and Dashboard URL:
-> e.g. `localhost:12345`.
-During the creation, you could see `Status` like `Job is idle`
-> or `Waiting for connection`.
-In case of error, the `Status` will show the
-> reason for the issue.
+    In that situation, there will be a valid Scheduler address and Dashboard URL: e.g. `localhost:12345`.
+During the creation, you could see `Status` like `Job is idle` or `Waiting for connection`.
+In case of error, the `Status` will show the reason for the issue.

->
+!!! attention

-> **NOTE**: it is not necessary to click on `Dashboard URL`, because the link
-> is not directly available outside the Dask Lab Extension.
-To select a cluster,
-> you just have to move the cursor in the item and click when the cursor become a
+    it is not necessary to click on `Dashboard URL`, because the link is not directly available outside the Dask Lab Extension.
+To select a cluster, you just have to move the cursor in the item and click when the cursor become a hand.
-> hand.
 ## :material-connection: Connect to the cluster

 Now, you can connect to the cluster using a `Dask Client`.
 Open your notebook,